Sgoldstino signal at FASER: prospects in searches for supersymmetry: FASER sensitivity to sgoldstino model parameters

 In previous sections we calculated sgoldstino flux in the FASER detector taking into account the direct production as well as production by short-lived and long-lived mesons.
 In what follows, for concreteness, we fix two (least important for our study) parameters in the Higgs sector as

 and scan over the major model parameters obeying the following natural constraints

 to indicate the region which can be tested at the FASER experiment.
 To this end we assume zero background and set the number of signal events to be $N=3$ which implies a bound at 95\%\,CL according to the Poisson statistics.
 We also check, that constraints on rare meson decays from Tab.\,\ref{tab:tab4} are always satisfied.
 The two requirements --- to have as large production rate as possible and to keep the decay length at the level of 500\,m (as we explained above) --- shape the realistic region for the scanning procedure for each of the cases we investigate.
 It is worth noting, that the limit on the off-diagonal left-right squark mass terms is chosen to pass the constraints from the absence of rare processes even in models with relatively light squarks, about 3\,TeV.
 The heavier squarks give smaller contribution to the rare processes, and so the off-diagonal elements may be larger than 100\,GeV.
-We do not elaborate on this option here and discuss it in Conclusions.
+We do not elaborate on this option here and discuss it in Conclusions. { In our calculations we choose some values for the set of soft supersymmetry breaking parameters and then scan over $\sqrt{F}$ and $m_S$.
+Wherever the scan crosses the unitarity border for a soft parameter $\sqrt{F}=M_{soft}$ we proceed to the region of lower $\sqrt{F}$ but with the soft term equal to $M_{soft}=\sqrt{F}$.}

 Since the production mechanisms at the FASER experiment are indistinguishable, we concentrate on the decay signatures instead, which for sgoldstino are decays into a pair of photons, charged leptons and mesons (three mesons for the pseudoscalar sgoldstinos) inside the FASER detector.
 Thus, we first consider all possible mechanisms which possibly lead to the photon signature, then to the lepton signature and finally to the meson signature and for each mechanism and signature outline the model parameter space which can be explored at FASER.
 Namely, for each case we present several plots indicating the region in ($m_S(m_P)$, $\sqrt{F}$) plane for a particular set of other model parameters, and finally present the borders of the whole region to be potentially tested at FASER with a particular signature.